jlv100/synbiohub-docker/README.md

 This version does not even contain the Virtuoso image, so it should only be used by someone who knows what they are doing.

 ## Description of available plugins
+ - **DownloadSnapgene.yml** : For more information see: https://github.com/SynBioHub/Plugin-Download-Snapgene
+ - **SubmitSnapgene** : For more information see: https://github.com/SynBioHub/Plugin-Submit-Snapgene
+ - **SubmitTest** : A python TEST submit plugin which simply indicates that submit plugins are working and provides a framework to play with for plugin developers.
+For more information see: https://github.com/SynBioHub/Plugin-Submit-Test
- - docker-compose.pluginVisualComponentUse.yml : The visualisation plugin(s) containing a co-use component sankey diagram, and the most used components bar graph endpoints.
+ - **VisualComponentUse** : The visualisation plugin(s) containing a co-use component sankey diagram, and the most used components bar graph endpoints.
 For more information see: https://github.com/SynBioHub/Plugin-Visual-Component-Use
- - docker-compose.pluginVisualIgem.yml : The visualisation plugin(s) containing endpoints for iGEM Main Page, iGEM Design Page, and iGEM Experience Page.
+ - **VisualIgem** : The visualisation plugin(s) containing endpoints for iGEM Main Page, iGEM Design Page, and iGEM Experience Page.
 For more information see:
- - docker-compose.pluginVisualSeqviz.yml : The visualisation plugin which shows the plasmid view and sequence view of components.
+ - **VisualSeqviz** : The visualisation plugin which shows the plasmid view and sequence view of components.
 For more information see: https://github.com/alicelh/sequence-view-plugin
- - docker-compose.pluginVisualServelet.yml : A javascript TEST visualisation plugin which allows testing of file serving and provides a framework to play with for plugin developers.
+ - **VisualServelet** : A javascript TEST visualisation plugin which allows testing of file serving and provides a framework to play with for plugin developers.
 For more information see: https://github.com/SynBioHub/Plugin-Visual-Serve-Test-js
- - docker-compose.pluginDownloadSnapgene.yml : For more information see: https://github.com/SynBioHub/Plugin-Download-Snapgene
- - docker-compose.pluginSubmitSnapgene.yml : For more information see: https://github.com/SynBioHub/Plugin-Submit-Snapgene
- - docker-compose.pluginSubmitTest.yml : A python TEST submit plugin which simply indicates that submit plugins are working and provides a framework to play with for plugin developers.
-For more information see: https://github.com/SynBioHub/Plugin-Submit-Test
- - docker-compose.pluginVisualTest.yml : A python TEST visualisation plugin which simply indicates that visualisation plugins are working and provides a framework to play with for plugin developers.
+ - **VisualTest** : A python TEST visualisation plugin which simply indicates that visualisation plugins are working and provides a framework to play with for plugin developers.
 For more information see: https://github.com/SynBioHub/Plugin-Visual-Test
- - docker-compose.pluginVisualTestJS.yml : A javascript TEST visualisation plugin which simply indicates that submit plugins are working and provides a framework to play with for plugin developers.
+ - **VisualTestJS** : A javascript TEST visualisation plugin which simply indicates that submit plugins are working and provides a framework to play with for plugin developers.
 For more information see: https://github.com/SynBioHub/Plugin-Visual-Test-js

 ## Plugin Ports Used
 Note that thee are other ports that are already in use: synbiohug:7777, virtuoso:8890, elasitcsearch:9200, and sbolexplorer:13162.